 Would you like the opportunity to do cutting-edge research under the mentorship of a faculty member while enjoying independent living on campus and outdoor activities in the North Country?

 All Honors students in good standing are eligible to apply to conduct research work with a faculty advisor on campus in the summer.
-The Honors Program provides on-campus housing and a meal stipend.
-For upper class current students who join our 10-week program, an additional stipend is available on a competitive basis.
+The Honors Program provides on-campus housing and a modest meal stipend.

 In addition to expectations that your Faculty Advisor may specify, the Honors Program has the following requirements of our upperclass students during Summer Research: